dotnet/docs-aspire/docs/fundamentals/orleans.md

 2. Add the Orleans provider packages for those .NET Aspire components.
 In this example, you're using _Microsoft.Orleans.Persistence.AzureStorage_ and _Microsoft.Orleans.Clustering.AzureStorage_
 3. Add Orleans to the host application builder.

-In OrleansServer's _Program.cs_ file, we must configure the Aspire components we are using and add Orleans to the host builder.
-Note that the names provided must match the names used in the Aspire AppHost project: "clustering" for the clustering provider, and "grainstate" for the grain state storage provider:
+In OrleansServer's _Program.cs_ file, we must configure the .NET Aspire components we are using and add Orleans to the host builder.
+Note that the names provided must match the names used in the .NET Aspire app host project: "clustering" for the clustering provider, and "grainstate" for the grain state storage provider:

 ```csharp
 using Orleans.Runtime;